metaplex-foundation/developer-hub/src/pages/core/plugins/royalties.md

 {% /dialect %}
 {% /dialect-switcher %}

-## Adding the Royalties Plugin to an Asset
+## Adding the Royalties Plugin to an Asset code example

 {% dialect-switcher title="Adding a Royalties Plugin to an MPL Core Asset" %}
 {% dialect title="JavaScript" id="js" %}